kokizzu/vaultdist1/README.md

 # Demo how to use vault as store for DNSKey

-how to use vault to store (write/read/delete) DNSKey
+how to use vault to store (write/read/delete) DNSKey, with and without plugin

 ## Build plugin